Monochromatic and Achromatic color scheme. What is monochromatic.

-*Monochromatic is not Black and White (Gray-Scale values) which often mistaken.
+Monochromatic is not black and white grayscale image.
+It is often mistaken.
 Black and white rendering is officially called Achromatic.
 Both are great for practicing rendering value, and contrast of the painting.

 Pros: The monochromatic scheme is easy to manage, and always looks balanced and visually appealing.
 Great practice for values.